respond-dev/respond/README.md

 ```

 1. When prompted for generator selections, press `<enter>` (default selections).
-2. When prompted for a name, type `homePage` (or whatever you like).
+2. When prompted for a name, type `homePage` (or any name you like).
 3. When prompted for a path, press `<enter>` (default path).

 ## Start server